Code-Institute-Submissions/shanecooney111-maughans_pub/README.md

 * Hero Video

   * I have used an embedded Youtube video as my hero video for media.html.
-As the file size was very large it was logical to embedd it from Youtube.
+As the file size was very large it was logical to embed it from Youtube.
   * It features a segment from a TV show that was shot in the Pub by IMayo TV.

 ![Hero Video](assets/media/hero-video-screenshot.png "Screenshot of hero video on media.html")